COMHIS/python-basics/2_basic_concepts/part2.md

 ## Small exercises

+**Note:** Each example here is separate.
+So, generally, start a new file per exercise, and dont just paste the new code after old exercises.

 For each of these, create a script-file, like you did previously with the _Hello World!_ -task, and run that script with Python, as you did previously.
 We'll walk through the process once again in the first example.

 **Note:** Code can become messy fast.
 There are various ways to combat that, and one of those is called commenting.
 In the following excercises you'll notice explanatory text on rows preceded by the character '#'.
 That's the way commenting is done in Python.
 Everything on the row after that character is ignored by the Python-interpreter.